psychgen/MoBaPsychGen-QC-pipeline/pipeline-modules/Module 2. QC of ancestry populations.md

 1. ### Test for association between the plate and SNPs
    1. Run a Cochran-Mantel-Haenszel test for association in founders using sex as the phenotype. plink --bfile original-initials-eur-3-round-selection --filter-founders --chr 1-22 --pheno original-initials-eur-3-round-selection.fam --mpheno 3 --within original-initials-eur-4-plate-groups.txt --mh2 --out original-initials-eur-4-mh-plates
-   1. Create QQ plot using the $GITHUB/lib/plot-qqplot.R script for more information see: <https://github.com/norment/moba_qc_imputation/tree/master/lib#plot-qqplotr>.
+   1. Create QQ plot using the $GITHUB/lib/plot-qqplot.R script.
 Usage: Rscript plot-qqplot.R inputfile tag pcol outprefix.
       Please use the following arguments: inputfile: original-initials-eur-4-mh-plates.cmh2; tag: use the “plot-PLINK” file in “resources” folder to assign the harmonized tag to the plots of your batch, followed by the core subpopulation, and QC round;  outprefix: original-initials-eur-4-mh-plates-qq-plot.
       Example: Rscript $GITHUB/lib/plot-qqplot.R original-initials-eur-4-mh-plates.cmh2 “PLOT-PLINK tag, population, round 3” 5 original-initials-eur-4-mh-plates-qq-plot
    1. Once done, please post the plots on slack, and copy the plots to the /tsd/p697/data/durable/projects/moba\_qc\_imputation/export/Module\_II\_Plots folder.